enhuiz/vall-e/README.md

 pip install git+https://github.com/enhuiz/vall-e
 ```

+Note that the code is only tested under Python 3.10.7.

 ## Usage

 1. Put your data into a folder, e.g. `data/your_data`.
 Audio files should be named with the suffix `.wav` and text files with `.normalized.txt`.